DatetimePicker#

 • military_time (boolean): Enable 24 hours time in the widget, default is True

-• start (datetime.date or datetime.datetime): Inclusive lower bound of the allowed date selection.
+• start (datetime.datetime | datetime.date | str): Inclusive lower bound of the allowed date selection as a datetime or str in ISO format.

 Display#